Rainfall Trends in Northeast Illinois

 Three better-quality climate stations in the Chicago area were selected for further examination of trends in annual precipitation.
 Chicago O’Hare airport is probably the best-known station with complete annual records going back to 1959 (Fig. 6).
-During the 1960s and 1970s, annual precipitation at that site increased considerably from about 31 inches in the 1960s to 38 inches in the wet 1980s.
-The next 20 years saw a slight decline in annual precipitation before returning to wetter conditions in the 2000s.
+Precipitation has increased by about 5 inches since the late 1950s.
 The effects of the 2005 and 2012 droughts can be seen clearly.

 Chicago Midway airport was established before O’Hare and has a climate record that extends back to 1928 (Fig. 7).
 While O’Hare is on the western edge of Chicago metropolitan area, Midway is in a more urban environment and closer to Lake Michigan.
-The 1930s and 1940s saw some of the driest years on record for Midway.
-Overall, there has bee a strong upward trend in precipitation with increases on the order of 10 inches from 1928 to 2012.
+Overall, there has bee a strong upward trend in precipitation with increases on the order of 9 inches from 1928 to 2015.

 Aurora has one of the longest and most complete climate records in the greater Chicago area (Fig. 8).
 Generally, the first half of the 20th century was drier than today with a noticable shift towards wetter conditions occuring in the 1960s and 1970s, just like O’Hare.
-Annual precipitation has decreased slightly through 2012.
-Annual rainfall in Aurora has exceeded 45 inches on four occations (1972, 1987, 1990, and 1992) in the last 36 years since 1970 and only twice in the previous 70 years (1902 and 1954).
+Annual rainfall in Aurora has exceeded 45 inches on four occasions (1972, 1987, 1990, and 1992) since 1970 and only twice in the previous 70 years (1902 and 1954).

 Causes of Fluctuations